madwolfa/databricks-demo/README.md

 ## Terraform
 This Terraform [code](./main.tf) creates a new schema and managed table in an existing catalog, and sets up a scheduled job to copy data from the source table using a merge query.

-It replicates the original table schema and adds a new `row_hash` column.
-Since there is no unique key in the source table, we will use a hash of all columns to identify rows.
-The query will insert new unique rows and delete rows that are no longer present in the source table.
+Original table schema is replicated with an added `row_hash` column.
+Since there is no unique key available in the source table, we will use a hash of all columns for reliable row identification.
+Using the "on-the-fly" hash comparison, the query will insert new, unique rows and delete rows that are no longer present in the source table.

 ### Prerequisites
   1. Catalog `sandbox` created manually in the Databricks workspace UI with the default storage.